irex0/temp/INSTALL.md

 # Explicitly set UPLOAD_DIR to ensure it goes to a writable location with space
 Environment="UPLOAD_DIR=/home/ec2-user/vidflow-uploads"
 # Environment="PORT=3000" # Uncomment to override port

+# --- Resource Management Limits ---
+# CPUQuota: Limits CPU usage.
+50% means it can use half of one CPU core.
+# If you have multiple cores and want more power, you can use 100%, 200%, etc.
+CPUQuota=80%

+# MemoryMax: This is the "Hard Limit".
+If the app uses more than this,
+# the system will stop/kill the process to protect the OS.
+MemoryMax=2G

+# MemoryHigh: This is a "Soft Limit".
+Systemd will try to throttle the
+# app or reclaim memory once it hits this level, but won't kill it yet.
+MemoryHigh=1800M
+# ----------------------------------

 StandardOutput=journal
 StandardError=journal

 [Install]
 WantedBy=multi-user.target
 ```

 Save and exit.